tyson-swetnam/porder/README.md

 ![porder_base64](https://user-images.githubusercontent.com/28806922/53096754-d495ee80-34ed-11e9-980d-418601bc975a.png)

 ### idlist
 Create an idlist for your geometry based on some basic filters,including geometry, start and end date and cloud cover.
 If no cloud cover is specified everything form 0 to 100% cloud cover is included.
 For now the tool can handle geojson,json and kml files.
 The output is a csv file with ids.
-The tool also allows you to make sure you get percentage overlap, when selecting image, for clip operations adjust it accordingly (usally --ovp 1 for orders not to fail during clip)
+The tool also allows you to make sure you get percentage overlap, when selecting image, for clip operations adjust it accordingly (usally --ovp 1 for orders not to fail during clip).
+The tool now also prints estimated area in Square kilometes for the download and estimated area if you clipped your area with the geometry you are searching (just estimates).

 ![porder_idlist](https://user-images.githubusercontent.com/25802584/54535650-5c441100-4965-11e9-87dd-f203ce6ed2c7.png)